magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 The following elements are optional:

 * `plugin sortOrder`.
-The order in which plugins that call the same method are run.
+Plugins that call the same method run them using this order.
 * `plugin disabled`.
 To disable a plugin, set this element to `true`.
 The default value is `false`.

 ### Defining a plugin
-A plugin is used to extend or modify a public method's behavior by applying code before, after, or around that observed method.
+By applying code before, after, or around a public method, a plugin extends or modifies that method's behavior.

 The first argument for the before, after, and around methods is an object that provides access to all public methods of the observed method's class.

 #### Before methods
-Before methods run prior to an observed method.
+Magento runs all before methods ahead of the call to an observed method.
 These methods must have the same name as the observed method with 'before' as the prefix.

 You can use before methods to change the arguments of an observed method by returning a modified argument.
-If there are multiple arguments, the method should return an array of those arguments.
-Returning `null` will indicate that the arguments for the observed method should not be modified.
+If there is more than one argument, the method should return an array of those arguments.
+If the method does not change the argument for the observed method, it should return `null`.

 Below is an example of a before method modifying the `$name` argument before passing it on to the observed `setName` method.